Go back in time to find the sound of the future

 If you want to know what Ambisonic Surround Sound is, read the FAQ.
 The latest version is 2.8, and was released on 21 January 1998.

 You can also read the complete FAQ on one page.
-The complete FAQ is also available as an eBook (ePub) file, an eBook (Kindle) file, a PDF file and a plain text file.
+The complete FAQ is also available as an eBook (ePub) file, an eBook (Kindle) file, a PDF file, and a plain text file.
 Previous versions of the FAQ are available in an archive.

 The three facets of a sound field and their reproduction.